 Before and Aftercare for Calf Reduction

-Prior to selecting a procedure for calf reduction, it is vital that patients schedule several consultations with knowledgeable board-certified plastic surgeons to understand all the risks of each treatment.
-A qualified medical expert can help you determine if you are an ideal candidate for calf reduction surgery, or a combination of treatments.
+Before selecting a procedure for calf reduction, it is vital that patients schedule several consultations with knowledgeable board-certified plastic surgeons to understand all the risks of each treatment.
+A qualified medical expert can help you determine if you are an ideal candidate for calf reduction surgery or a combination of treatments.
 After receiving calf reduction, patients are often instructed to wear elastic or compression stockings for several months.

 Pros & Cons of Calf Reduction Procedures

 Calf reduction treatments can provide patients with an increased sense of well-being and an enhanced self-esteem, especially for patients who have avoided wearing shorts, skirts, leggings, and high heels all of their lives due to the size of their calves.
 Successful calf reduction procedures can provide the slimmer calves that some individuals have always craved.

 However, some disadvantages of calf reduction treatments have also been reported including:

 - Tiredness while walking, which went away within six months

 - Scar pigmentation issues, which were also resolved within six months

 - Calf asymmetry

 While treatment can be very successful with little effect on long-term mobile ability and calf circumference reductions of almost 3 inches for some patients, minor complications such as irregularity in the surface of the calf and localized hematoma may be observed.
 Other serious complications may include muscle edema and necrosis.